-The future King of Denmark, Frederick VIII, Empress Elisabeth of Austria, King Francis II of the Two-Sicilies, Queen Victoria, the Prince of Wales, Don Pedro, Emperor of Brazil and the Grand Dukes of Russia came to Monte-Carlo, all rivalling in luxury and magnificence.
+The future King of Denmark, Frederick VIII, Empress Elisabeth of Austria, King Francis II of the Two-Sicilies, Queen Victoria, the Prince of Wales, the Emperor of Brazil Don Pedro and the Grand Dukes of Russia came to Monte-Carlo, all rivalling in luxury and magnificence.

 At this time, Escoffier’s menus were often created in homage to the great ladies of this society: Réjane salad, Rachel Mignonnettes of quail, Pears Mary Garden, Poularde Adelina Patti, Coupe Yvette, Strawberries Sarah Bernhardt, Peach Melba...

 This period would last seven years, until April 1890 when Ritz took over the “Savoy Hotel” in London, which had opened a year earlier.
 He entrusted the running of the kitchens and restaurant to Escoffier.
 They remained there until 1897 and made this Hotel the most sumptuous in Europe, frequented by a rich and royal clientele.